 The Jewel glasses are great for office use for people who spend a lot of time in front of computer monitors.
 They feature a handcrafted cat-eye curvy design.
 The frame is made from acetate materials.

 The frame is light and flexible with a good weight balance that provides comfort.
 The lenses have a wide panoramic view capability and they come in the clear 35 and amber 65 BLPF tints.
 The small to medium size with the stylish design is perfect for female tech users.

 Users report no common issues regarding this product.
 They talk about Gunnar’s excellent customer support and how the cleverly designed framed not only stay on your face while wearing them but are also comfortable and look good.

-Does Gunnar eyewear work as advertised?
 Yes, it provides a very effective solution to CVS symptoms and eye strain resulting from excessive use of digital screens.

 You don’t have to ditch your technology or compromise your visual health.
 Whether you’re playing video games or checking email, if you’re suffering from digital eye strain and headaches, consider getting yourself a pair to protect your vision and relieve your pain.

 What has your experience been with a pair of Gunnar gaming glasses?
 Share in the comments below.